gobolinux/Documentation/content/Recipes/Writing-Recipes.md

 Sometimes you want to add paths to the patches that are dependent on the host system the application is installed on.
 Instead of adding the path statically to the patch Compile has support for dynamically created patches.
-By placing the suffix **'.in**', e.g.
+By placing the suffix `.in`, e.g.
-**01-root_to_uid.patch.in**, on the patch you tell Compile that it should parse the file and generate the patch `01-root_to_uid.patch`, with certain strings replaced with values dependant on the system.
-The same [variables used in recipes](/Recipes/Recipe-Format-Specification/#dynamic-variables) can be used in patches but prefixed with the string **'Compile_**' and padded with **'@%**' and **'%@**'.
-So, for example, if rlocate depended on the application *foo*, the variable used in recipes to reference *foo's* installation directory would be **$foo_path** and therefore the string used in patches to reference this path would be **'@%Compile\_foo\_path%@**'.
-Below are valid variables for target application as well as directories belonging to the dependency 'foo':
+`01-root_to_uid.patch.in`, on the patch you tell Compile that it should parse the file and generate the patch `01-root_to_uid.patch`, with certain strings replaced with values dependant on the system.
+The same [variables used in recipes](/Recipes/Recipe-Format-Specification/#dynamic-variables) can be used in patches but prefixed with the string `Compile_` and padded with `@%` and `%@`.
+So, for example, if rlocate depended on the application `foo`, the variable used in recipes to reference `foo`'s installation directory would be `$foo_path` and therefore the string used in patches to reference this path would be `@%Compile_foo_path%@`.
+Below are valid variables for target application as well as directories belonging to the dependency `foo`:

--   @%Compile\_target%@
+- `@%Compile_target%@`
--   @%Compile\_settings\_target%@
+- `@%Compile_settings_target%@`
--   @%Compile\_variable\_target%@
+- `@%Compile_variable_target%@`
--   @%Compile\_foo\_path%@
+- `@%Compile_foo_path%@`
--   @%Compile\_foo\_settings\_path%@
+- `@%Compile_foo_settings_path%@`
--   @%Compile\_foo\_variable\_path%@
+- `@%Compile_foo_variable_path%@`

 ### Binary recipes

 Full article: [Binary recipes](/Recipes/Binary-Recipes/)

 Binary recipes are used to install vendor-supplied precompiled binaries of software.
-They are usually created using the manifest recipe type, and have \_bin suffixed to their version.
+They are usually created using the manifest recipe type, and have `_bin` suffixed to their version.

 ### Recipe types

 The Compile tool can handle numerous types of packages, each of them with a different build technique.

 When [MakeRecipe](/Commands/MakeRecipe) is invoked, it downloads the program's source, uncompresses it and tries to detect what kind of build system it uses.
 And, surely, there are some packages on which [MakeRecipe](/Commands/MakeRecipe) cannot detect that.
 This is when the user's interaction is needed, and some manual modifications on the Recipe must be done.

 As presented in the [Compile](/Commands/Compile) section, Compile handles compilation of programs according to a few number of "recipe types".
 For each type, there are valid declarations that you can specify, to adapt the behavior of Compile to the needs of the program that is about to be compiled.
 The full list of declarations is at Appendix "[Recipe format specification](/Recipes/Recipe-Format-Specification/)".
 Let's see some of the main options for each type:

 #### configure recipes

-These are autoconf-based packages, and are indicated with **recipe_type=configure**.
+These are autoconf-based packages, and are indicated with `recipe_type=configure`.
 The most common variation in recipes of this type is the need to pass additional flags to the `configure` script.
-You can do so with the **configure_options** flag, like this:
+You can do so with the `configure_options` flag, like this:

       configure_options=(
           "--enable-shared"